 In 1901 in St. Petersburg, he joined the association World of Art.
-He was its youngest and least experienced member, but he quickly became a celebrity.
+To tell the truth, Dobuzhinsky was the youngest member, but he quickly became popular.

-After 1910 the artist travelled a lot—in the Scandinavian countries, Germany, Holland and Italy.
-In Amsterdam he did a study – Peter the Great in Holland (1910) — which echoed Serov’s picture Peter the Great.
+After 1910 the artist travelled a lot and visited the Scandinavian countries, Germany, Holland and Italy.
+In Amsterdam he did a study – Peter the Great in Holland (1910) which echoed Serov’s picture Peter the Great.

-He was a member of the Paris Masonic Lodge “Jupiter” № 536 (Grand Lodge of France).
+What is more, he was a member of the Paris Masonic Lodge Jupiter 536 (Grand Lodge of France).

 In 1939 Dobuzhinsky moved to the United States and worked there in the Mikhail Chekhov Theatre.
-Dobuzhinsky wrote a ballet libretto to the music of Shostakovich’s Seventh (Leningrad) Symphony, designed scenery for the ballet, and also produced illustrations to Shostakovich’s music.
+Dobuzhinsky wrote a ballet libretto to the music of Shostakovich’s Seventh (Leningrad) Symphony, and made illustrations to Shostakovich’s music.

-He designed the magazines – World of Art, Golden Fleece, Apollo, and like other members of the World of Art he painted historical paintings (Peter the Great in Holland).
+By the way, he designed the magazines World of Art, Golden Fleece, Apollo, and painted historical pictures.

-He designed theatrical performances of the Moscow Art Theatre (Month in the Country by Turgenev, 1909; Nikolai Stavrogin by Fyodor Dostoevsky, 1913), Diaghilev’s repertory and others.
+Mstislav designed theater performances of the Moscow Art Theatre (Month in the Country by Ivan Turgenev, 1909; Nikolai Stavrogin by Fyodor Dostoevsky, 1913), Diaghilev’s repertory and others.